CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module2/Module2.md

  - Answer:

 Did you get stuck at any point or become confused with your console? (yes/no) If so, what happened?
-How did you solve it? (optional)
+How did you solve it?

  - Answer: